 Vastu, through the proper orientation, proportions, design and utilisation of buildings aims to promote peace, health and prosperity in the occupants.

 It does this by producing buildings that are more ‘in tune’ with the subtle laws of nature.
-So instead of getting ‘sick building syndrome’, we get ‘well building syndrome’ that gives more positive support for our life and work from buildings with good Vastu.
+So instead of getting ‘sick building syndrome’, we get ‘well building syndrome’ – giving more positive support for our life and work from buildings with good Vastu.

 The principles of Vastu are not limited to domestic dwellings.
 They can be applied to all buildings from houses, offices, commercial premises, civic buildings, places of worship and even to town and city planning itself.